shrinivas0703/shrinivas0703/README.md

-# Hi there 👋 My name is Shrinivas Venkatesan
+# Hi there 👋 I'm Shrinivas Venkatesan

 💻 **M.S. in Computer Science at Purdue | Looking for New Grad Spring 2026 Roles**
 🚀 Passionate about building cloud-native applications, designing scalable distributed systems, and leveraging databases and machine learning to develop data-driven solutions.